Punta del Diablo has become Uruguay’s most popular beach destination after Punta del Este, though the vibe is completely different.

 I recommend renting a house or cabaña, which is what most Uruguayans do when they go to the coast.
 There’s accommodation for all styles, from luxury condos to rustic cabins.
 You can get great deals off-season.

 Restaurants open and close in Punta del Diablo with each new season.
-I recommend two restaurants that stay open all year round.

 Getting to Punta del Diablo